High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Introduction

-The previous discussion shows that the analysis of nonlinear functionals of $ \left\{ T_{\mathbb{\ell }}\right\} $ may have a great importance for statistical applications, especially in the framework of cosmological data analysis.
+The previous discussion shows that the analysis of nonlinear functionals of $ \{ T_{\mathbb{\ell}} \} $ may have a great importance for statistical applications, especially in the framework of cosmological data analysis.
 In this area, a number of papers have searched for deviations of geometric functionals from the expected behaviour under Gaussianity.
-For instance, the so-called Minkowski functionals have been widely used as tools to probe non-Gaussianity of the field $T(x)$, see \cite{matsubara} and the references therein.
-On the sphere, Minkowski functionals correspond to the area, the boundary length and the Euler-Poincar\'{e} characteristic of excursion sets, and up to constants they correspond to the Lipschitz-Killing Curvatures we shall consider in this paper, see \cite{RFG}, p.144.
-Many other works have also focussed on local deviations from the Gaussianity assumption, mainly exploiting the properties of integrated higher order moments (polyspectra), see \cite{pietrobon1}, \cite{rudjord2}.
+For instance, the so-called Minkowski functionals have been widely used as tools to probe non-Gaussianity of the field $T(x)$; see \cite{matsubara} and the references therein.
+On the sphere, Minkowski functionals correspond to the area, the boundary length and the Euler--Poincar\'{e} characteristic of excursion sets, and up to constants they correspond to the Lipschitz--Killing curvatures we shall consider in this paper; see \cite{RFG}, page 144.
+Many other works have also focused on local deviations from the Gaussianity assumption, mainly exploiting the properties of integrated higher order moments (polyspectra); see \cite{pietrobon1,rudjord2}.

 In general, the works aimed at the analysis of local phenomena are often based upon wavelets-like constructions, rather than standard Fourier analysis.
-The astrophysical literature on these issues is vast, see for instance \cite{Wiaux}, \cite{Starck} and the references therein.
+The astrophysical literature on these issues is vast; see, for instance, \cite{Wiaux,Starck} and the references therein.
 Indeed, the double localization properties of wavelets (in real and harmonic domain) turn out usually to be extremely useful when handling real data.